TylerLott/SAP-analog/src/Team/README.md

 [7 x number of animals + effects] for current shop state

-These will be kept as is and fed into the NN directly [12 x number of animals + effects (68)] thats like many, many different team states...
+These will be kept as is and fed into the NN directly [12 x number of animals + effects (68)] thats like many, many different team states... which makes a NN reinforcement learning agent great for this because there will be new states almost every play through.

-[5 x 3] for the stats and exp levels of the animals
+[5 x 4] for the stats, exp levels, and positions of the animals

 - These are normalized to the greatest possible stat
 - 50 for hp and dmg
 - 6 for exp level

+**combinatorics analysis of team state**

+r can be 1-5, because a team can have 1-5 animals (this is assuming no empty)

+n = 58, one for each animal

+(n! / ((n-r)! \* r!) for r={1-5} and n=58) \* 10

+r = 5

+4582116

+r = 4

+424270

+r = 3

+30856

+r = 2

+1653

+r = 1

+58

+total

+5038953

+\* 10

+50,389,530 different possible team states (excluding hp, dmg, and exp stats and assuming all effects can be applied in shop (which I don't think is true))

+lol thats a lot but chess has like ~10^29,241 possible games so I think this is doable, although I am not google deepmind...
+I also might need to combine the two arrays because I'm worried the animal position won't transfer.
+I may also need to only allow one move between fights, at least for the first little bit.

 **possible moves**